-The U.S. Preventive Services Task Force recommends that all adults begin colorectal screenings at age 50 and continue with screenings through age 75.
+In 2021, the U.S. Preventive Services Task Force (USPSTF) updated its recommendations to match the American Cancer Society’s guidelines, lowering the age of a first screening to 45 and continuing to screen until age 75.
 Based on the findings of your results, you may not need to return for another colonoscopy for 5-10 years.

 Colonoscopies are not the only screening option to detect colorectal cancer, but it is the most effective.
 Your primary care provider will discuss screening options, including which is the best for you.

 A colonoscopy allows your doctor to see the entire length of your rectum and colon to look for and remove abnormal growths or polyps.
 You’ll be asked to prepare for the procedure before it’s scheduled.
 This preparation includes: